igorfaria/CSSLoL/README.md

 # CSSLoL

-CSS optimizer in PHP.
+An standaloneCSS optimizer in PHP.

 # Optimize
   - Remove zeros when not needed
   - rgb to hex
   - abbreviation for hex (#ffcc00 -> #fc0)
-  - add prefixes
+  - add prefixes (-webkit-, -moz-, -ms- and -o-)
 - Support to media queries
 - Support to animations

 # Minify
 Yeah it does.
 Remove whitespaces, tabs, comments and those things.

 # Configs
 -	Variables  - replace variables to values